MacOS Monterey

 macOS Monterey (version 12) is the eighteenth major release of macOS, Apple's desktop operating system for Macintosh computers.
 The successor to macOS Big Sur, it was announced at WWDC 2021 on June 7, 2021, and released on October 25, 2021. macOS Monterey was succeeded by macOS Ventura, which was released on October 24, 2022.

 The operating system is named after Monterey Bay, continuing the trend of releases named after California locations since 2013's 10.9 Mavericks.

 macOS Monterey is the final version of macOS that supports the 2015–2017 MacBook Air, Retina MacBook Pro, 2014 Mac Mini, 2015 iMac and cylindrical Mac Pro, as its successor, macOS Ventura, drops support for those models.
-It is the last version of macOS that can run on Macs with 4GB of RAM and MagSafe 2 Macs, and is the first version to run on a MacBook with MagSafe 3.
+It is the last version of macOS that can run on Macs with 4 GB of RAM and MagSafe 2 Macs, and is the first version to run on a MacBook with MagSafe 3.

 Changes

 Monterey introduced several new features and changes, including the following: